The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries

 We utilized Bayesian inference techniques to determine the posterior distributions of GW parameters.
 In previous CW analyses \citep{5yrCW, 11yrCW}, these results were compared to a frequentist metric, the $\mathcal{F}_p$ statistic \citep{ellis2012} to confirm our key results.
-However, as this method does not currently account for a common process other than a CW in the data, more development will be necessary to produce reliable frequentist results on the 12.5-year data set.
+However, as this method does not currently account for a common process other than a CW in the data, more development will be necessary to produce reliable frequentist results on the 12.5-year data set through the addition of noise-marginalization capabilities, similar to \citet{nmos}..
 Therefore, in this work, we will focus solely on the Bayesian searches, and the frequentist analyses will be presented in a future work.

 In each analysis, we include the \textsc{BayesEphem} model \citep{bayesephem} to account for the uncertainties in the Solar System ephemeris, which, as first described in \citet{11yr_gwb}, can have large impacts on the computation of GW upper limits with PTAs.
 We used DE438 \citep{de438} plus \textsc{BayesEphem} to transform from individual observatory reference frames to an inertial frame centered at the Solar System Barycenter.